Bill Baldridge

-Bill Baldridge is a former American football player and coach.
+Bill Baldridge (born c.
+1943) is an American former football player and coach.
 He served as the head football coach at Georgetown College in Georgetown, Kentucky in 1980 and at Morehead State University in Morehead, Kentucky from 1984 to 1989, compiling a career college football coaching record of 24–50.
 As an assistant at Morehead State in 1975, he coached Phil Simms, future quarterback in the National Football League (NFL).